jherforth/nativevillages/MOOD_SYSTEM.md

 Currently implemented on:
 - Grassland Female NPCs (nativevillages:grasslandfemale)

+**Textures:** Basic placeholder textures are included for testing.
+For better visuals, replace the texture files in `/textures/` with custom designs (see TEXTURE_LIST.md for specifications and design tips).

 ## Extending to Other NPCs

 To add mood tracking to other NPC types, add these callbacks to the mob definition: